 Open Books - Open Minds logo

 From its inception in 2006 at RIC, Open Books – Open Minds (OBOM) has engaged students in dialogue with the college and Rhode Island communities.
-We now envision a broader scope for the program, which continues to encourage the participation of freshmen in OBOM as we expand our year-long series of events inspired by the common book to involve students from all academic levels and diverse disciplines.
+Our year-long series of events inspired by the common book engages students from all academic levels and diverse disciplines.
+We especially encourage the participation of freshmen, all of whom receive a copy of the book in RIC 100.

 This Year’s Common Book